-Taiwan has asked for an extradition treaty, and negotiations started in 2010, involving the Departments of Justice and State.
-Taiwan has sought about 70 fugitives suspected of being in the United States.
+Taiwan has asked for an extradition treaty or agreement, and negotiations started in 2010, involving the Departments of Justice and State.
+Taiwan reportedly has sought about 70 fugitives suspected of being in the United States.
+In August 2013, President Ma Ying-jeou visited Saint Kitts and Nevis and witnessed the signing of an extradition treaty (the ROC's 11th such treaty).
 Taiwan had proposed an extradition treaty with the United States as early as 1979.
 In December 1992, the Senate Governmental Affairs Subcommittee on Investigations recommended negotiation of an extradition agreement with Taiwan as soon as possible.
 A precedent for congressional consideration could be the U.S.-Hong Kong extradition agreement.
-Aside from an extradition treaty, another option could be authorizing statute passed by Congress.
+29 Aside from an extradition treaty or agreement, another option could be authorizing statute passed by Congress.
 (Also see CRS Report 98-958, Extradition To and From the United States: Overview of the Law and Recent Treaties, by Michael John Garcia and Charles Doyle.)